-- Winnipeg and its counterparts in Saskatchewan and Alberta could expand on flat land in all four directions, and they did so. - While Toronto could grow in three directions, the supply of developable land was reduced by the concern about water quality, which resulted in the closures of smaller upstream sewage treatment plants in favour of massive lake-based plants this resulted in less developable land than before. - Montreal was an oddity: Canada's second-largest metropolitan area with physical constraints like sizable rivers intersecting the region - at the time, Montreal dumped its raw sewage in the St. Lawrence River, which allowed more land to be developed with a much lower cost base than Toronto.
+- Winnipeg and its counterparts in Saskatchewan and Alberta could expand on flat land in all four directions. - While Toronto could grow in three directions, the supply of developable land was reduced by the concern about water quality, which resulted in closures of smaller upstream sewage treated plans in favour of massive lake-based plants this resulted in less development land than before. - Montreal was an oddity: Canada's second-largest metropolitan area with physical constraints like sizable rivers intersecting the region at the time, Montreal dumped its raw sewage in the St. Lawrence River, which allowed more land to be developed with a much lower cost base than Toronto.

-Land availability and its cost base became apparent major factors in housing affordability.
+Land availability and cost base became apparent major factors in housing affordability.